Control Panel changelog

 In ONLYOFFICE, SSO authentication is implemented on the base of the secure and commonly used SAML standard.
 SAML (Security Assertion Markup Language) is an XML standard that allows to transmit user authentication/authorization data between an Identity Provider and a Service Provider through security tokens which contain assertions.

 This article describes the process of enabling SSO in general.
-If you search for specific settings/examples for certain IdPs, please refer to our articles on how to configure ONLYOFFICE SP and Shibboleth or OneLogin IdPs.
+If you search for specific settings/examples for certain IdPs, please refer to our articles on how to configure ONLYOFFICE SP and Shibboleth, OneLogin, or AD FS IdPs.

 To enable and configure SSO authentication for your portal, you need to perform the following two main steps: